 I’ve called them many times regarding mics, and recording interfaces and they’ve always been super helpful to ensure that whatever I was going to get were all compatible with each other.

 I’ve found their prices to be competitive (although they don’t offer a price-matching guarantee or anything of that sort), and their shipping is relatively quick (they ship most stuff within 1 business day).
+It’s also free in most cases, which is a relief considering how costly it is to ship a drum kit on your own.
 Overall, Sweetwater is a great place to buy new kits and different types of drumming gear from.

 You won’t find many online store lists without Amazon on them.
 It’s the most popular online store on Earth.
 The fact that their logo literally signifies that they sell A to Z should be sufficient to let you know that drums are included in their inventory.